 For even larger setups that would require secure site-to-site connection, then you might want to look into getting a dedicated VPN router.
 But if you just want to make your internet connection more secure when you’re roving about on public networks, then just subscribe to a third-party VPN provider like ExpressVPN.

+Hopefully we have answer your questions about what is a VPN.
 If you represent a large business, and your company is not yet using a VPN, then you should probably seriously reassess the qualifications of your IT department.
 If you’re a small business looking to make your data more secure and accessible for those with the proper credentials, then we hope we’ve given you a good overview of what VPNs can do for you.
 Even if you’re just an individual user looking for better security or wanting to access goods that the government has slapped the “not cool” label on, then maybe you’ve gotten a better idea of what is really possible through the use of VPNs.

 Anything you think we left out when it comes to the very basics of understanding what Virtual Private Networks are and how they can help you out?
 If so, let us know what we missed in the comments!
 Otherwise, let us know which VPN protocol you prefer and why.

 Our VPN Recommendation

 Virtual Private Networks (VPNs) are among the best security tools a web surfer can have.
 You can use them to surf otherwise seedy public WiFi with more security and privacy.
 They can even be used to get around firewalls if your work has, say, Facebook blocked.
 Many people use them to overcome regional restrictions with various types of content as well.
 Whatever the reason, VPNs are powerful and popular tools.
 Here are the best Android VPN apps and free VPN apps (Spoiler alert: ExpressVPN is the clear winner)!